What Happens When You Think You Have Marriage Figured Out at 17?

 As Eric's friend taught him: Failure is only failure if you fail to learn from it.

 Eric Terry, Sr. is a Certified Marriage Coach and Relationship Specialist, and he’s the author of “Real Talk: The Making of a Man.”
-Eric has been an ordained minister over the past 20 years, and he’s happily married to his soul-mate, Deborah.
+Eric has been an ordained minister for over 20 years, and he’s happily married to his soulmate, Deborah.

 Together, they operate Real Talk Consulting, a multi-service firm that focuses on building and maintaining healthy relationships.
-You can find out more about Eric on Facebook, via his radio show on Blog Talk Radio called "Real Talk" and through his website at http://www.RealTalkConsultants.com .
-His book is also available on Amazon.com
+You can find out more about Eric on Facebook, via his radio show on Blog Talk Radio called "Real Talk," and through his website at http://www.RealTalkConsultants.com.
+Amazon.com.

 Are you stuck?
-Want to get your faith, marriage, family, career and finances back on track?
+Want to get your faith, marriage, family, career, and finances back on track?
 Then maybe it’s time you got a coach.
 Every CHAMPION has one.
-Schedule an appointment to chat with Dr. Joe on how we can help you spiritually love and lead your family better and become the hero of your home.
+Schedule an appointment to chat with Dr. Joe about how we can help you spiritually love and lead your family better and become the hero of your home.